If you type the words ‘easy website’ into Google, there is one word that regularly follows: free.

 Data encryption, SSLs, HTTPS, CAPTCHAs, Cookies…we could go on!
 There is A LOT that goes into keeping a website hosted, safe, secure and functioning and many people who own websites just aren’t aware of how at risk they are if someone isn’t keeping an eye on things.

-And for those of you that read a few of those paragraphs and didn’t know what the hell an SSL or UI/UX is, here’s a handy glossary for you.
+And for those of you who read a few of those paragraphs and didn’t know what the hell an SSL or UI/UX is, here’s a handy glossary for you.

 - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.